3rd Ave Improvements

 Paving 3rd Ave between Virginia St and Pine St, and between Yesler Way and S Main St.

-Starting as soon as summer 2024, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.
+Starting as soon as Summer 2025, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.

-We will also repave most of 3rd Ave S between Yesler Way and S Main St when we upgrade the bus stop at 3rd Ave S and S Main St starting in summer 2024.
-SPU will also make repairs to their storm sewer system at the intersections of S Washington St and 3rd Ave S, and at S Main St and 2nd Ave Extension S.
+We began repaving 3rd Ave S between Yesler Way and S Main St in December 2024.
+Another crucial part of this work will involve SPU making repairs to their storm sewer system at the intersections of S Washington St and 3rd Ave S, and at S Main St and 2nd Ave Extension S.

 Repaving these sections of 3rd Ave will help buses travel more efficiently on smoother, stronger pavement.
-We will conduct additional outreach to impacted properties in advance of the paving and waterline work to help them prepare for construction.
+We are conducting ongoing outreach to impacted properties in advance of the paving and waterline work to help them prepare for construction.

 Working with King County Metro to upgrade real-time information kiosks at bus stops

 Many of the existing real-time information kiosks don’t work anymore, and King County Metro will be replacing these kiosks.
 To get ready, SDOT will remove the existing kiosks and their foundations and build new foundations so Metro can install the new kiosks.
 The new kiosks will have real-time bus arrival information and ORCA cards readers to help people board the bus more quickly.
-King County Metro expects to start installing the new kiosks as soon as late 2024.
+King County Metro expects to start installing the new kiosks soon, and we will let the public know when once a timeframe is chosen.

 These improvements are just one part of the City of Seattle’s bigger plan to make downtown safer, easier to get around, and more welcoming.
 Extending dedicated bus only hours on 3rd Ave also supports the Mayor's Executive Order on climate justice in transportation by investing in bus lanes.
 See our 3rd Ave Improvements factsheet for more information.